Officials: Many Haitian migrants are being released in US - NewsBreak

 Officials: Many Haitian migrants are being released in US

-Haitians have been freed on a “very, very large scale” in recent days, according to one U.S. official with direct knowledge of operations.
-The official, who was not authorized to discuss the matter and thus spoke on condition of anonymity, put the figure in the thousands.
+Haitians have been freed on a “very, very large scale” in recent days, according to one U.S. official who put the figure in the thousands.
+The official, with direct knowledge of operations who was not authorized to discuss the matter and thus spoke on condition of anonymity

 Many have been released with notices to appear at an immigration office within 60 days, an outcome that requires less processing time from Border Patrol agents than ordering an appearance in immigration court and points to the speed at which authorities are moving, the official said.